mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 After banging my head against its confusing configuration syntax for about 2 weeks, I determined that `mxk` just couldn't do what I wanted.
 Two issues cropped up: in the braille chording function, only one row of keys was supported and two hands were assumed.
 (Basically, it wanted ASDF and JKL; keys to form chords, and didn't support anything else.)

 The regular chording functionality seemed like it might work, until I ran into a huge, glaring issue: A key used in one chord couldn't be used in another.
 For example, let's say I'm mapping keys for the left hand on a QWERTY keyboard to be used in a chord.
 So I might have a chord like RE which maps to 'a' and another chord like FE that maps to 'k'.
-The E used in both chords didn't work in MXK.
-It simply couldn't support it and could only watch for unique chords.
+The E used in both chords didn't work in `mxk`.
+It simply couldn't support it; it could only watch for unique chords.
 This limits the key map for a chording keyboard made of a 12-key grid from some 495 combinations to 12, gaining us nothing since individual key presses are just as efficient.

 With these limitations discovered, I tried to hack the code for `mxk` to support my use case better.
 But, I don't have much in the way of C chops when it comes to device drivers and pointers, and implementing code against Linux's libHID is kind of a pain.
-Further, the mxk source isn't very well documented outside of very few comments littered around the code, and I found libHID's docs unapproachable.
+Further, the `mxk` source isn't very well documented, outside of very few comments littered around the code.
+Additionally, I found libHID's docs unapproachable.

 I realized that I was **working at the wrong abstraction level**, like so many projects that had frustrated me before.
-So I decided to move up to something a little higher level, with the hope that someone else had figured out the headaches of low-level libHID implementation.
-There are many high level libraries built on libHID, but since there isn't a whole lot of need for that, they tend to be abandoned, very old, simplistic, or all of the above.
-I also was frustrated that my attempts so far would lock me into only using a Linux machine, as my normal work environment at Bendyworks is Mac OSX, and we pair all of the time, so I would not be able to use my chording keyboard for work.
+So I decided to move up to something at a higher level, with the hope that someone else had figured out the headaches of low-level libHID implementation.
+There are many high level libraries built on libHID.
+But since there isn't a whole lot of need for them in most computing, they tend to be abandoned, very old, simplistic, or all of the above.
+I also was frustrated that my attempts so far would lock me into only using a Linux machine, as my normal work environment at Bendyworks is Mac OSX.
+We pair all of the time, so I would not be able to use my chording keyboard whenenver I paired with someone else.

 ### Plover